-Total lifetime Whole Pet premiums for Woof were hugely higher—almost $11,400 more—which was almost five times the dog's lifetime wellness costs: a waste of money.
-For moderate-problem Woof, that helped raise the owner’s total out-of-pocket by about $9,900 with Whole Pet, 70 percent more than with Major Medical.
+Total lifetime Whole Pet premiums for Woof were hugely higher—almost $10,600 more—which was more than four times the dog's lifetime wellness costs: a waste of money.
+For moderate-problem Woof, that helped raise the owner’s total out-of-pocket by about $9,000 with Whole Pet, 70 percent more than with Major Medical.

 For high-problem Woof, Whole Pet saved the policyholder $600 in out of pocket costs vs. Major Medical, a two percent savings.
 The difference has to do with the fact that Whole Pet’s 90 percent reimbursement and $100 annual deductible resulted in a payout of $11,200 more in benefits vs. Major Medical’s fixed schedule of benefits and non-coverage of wellness care.
 Thus the benefit gains slightly more than offset the $10,600 higher premium costs.